 Antwerp is a city defined by contrasts, where lavish classical buildings on cobblestone streets stand alongside striking modern architecture.
-This unique setting is reflected in the city’s leisure options.
-There's no shortage of restaurants and cafés, monuments, serene green spaces and iconic museums.
+Famously the heart of the world’s diamond trade, Antwerp is Belgium’s main port city and a commercial hub that revels in culture and history.

+As the northern region’s largest city, the official language in Antwerp is Dutch.
+Most residents, however, are bilingual and many will speak at least some English.
 Antwerp is also one of Belgium’s most populated cities and is host to many of the country's biggest businesses.
 Many of these businesses centre around its port, where the River Scheldt opens to the North Sea.
 The local economy is largely driven by the petrochemical industry, oil refineries, electricity production and cargo.

 Expats moving to the city with children will be pleased by the variety of family-friendly attractions and they can be assured that they’ll have good options for education.
 There is also a wide selection of public and international schools for families to choose from.